hossein-lap/scripts/README.md

 	- lsblk
 	- grep
 	- udisks2
+	- dunst (or any notification manager)

-### dm-fscreen.sh
+### dm-record.sh

-Record from screen using `ffmpeg with more options to record area, whole screen or active window.
+Record from screen using `ffmpeg` with more options to record area, whole screen or active window.

 - Dependencies
 	- ffmpeg
 	- xdpyinfo
 	- awk
 	- pulseaudio

-### ff-screenrec.sh
+### dm-exit.sh

-Record from screen using `ffmpeg`.
+To reboot, poweroff and lock the screen.
+To this script works, you need to add a rule to `sudoers` file for `/bin/reboot` and `/bin/shutdown` to sudo not asking for a password.

 - Dependencies
-	- ffmpeg
-	- xdpyinfo
-	- awk
-	- pgrep
-	- kill
+    - sudo
-	- fortune
+    - slock
+    - sudo rule to run `shutdown` and `reboot` commands without asking for a password

+## imageMagick scripts

 ### im-color.sh